Environment Indoor Air Quality Assessment Using Fuzzy Inference

 Table of Contents

-Environment Indoor Air Quality Assessment Using Fuzzy Inference – What is Fuzzy Inference?
+- Environment Indoor Air Quality Assessment

-Environment Indoor Air Quality Assessment Using Fuzzy Inference – Environment Indoor Air Quality Assessment
+Environment Indoor Air Quality Assessment

 Membership Functions

-For IAQ assessment, common membership functions include:
+For IAQ assessment using fuzzy inference, common membership functions in Dubai include:

 - High CO2: A function that assigns high values when CO2 levels are above a certain threshold.